appcircleio/appcircle-docusaurus/docs/account/sso-login/okta-saml.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/oktasamlsettings3-new.png' />

 ## Okta Managing User Groups

+Managing user groups within Okta provides users and organizations with several benefits.
+By organizing users into groups, administrators can efficiently manage access permissions for various applications and resources, saving time and effort.
+Administrators can synchronize Okta user groups with Appcircle, allowing for granular access control and group-based permissions.
+This integration enhances security, simplifies access management, and promotes collaboration within organizations utilizing the Appcircle platform.

 - Login to your [Okta](https://www.okta.com/) account and navigate to Directory and then click **_Groups_**